-While the build cost is very important, you’ve got a lot of expenses you have to take into consideration.
-Not everybody is prepared for these numbers, and running this estimate can mean the difference for your long-term success.
+While the build cost is very important, if you really want to accurately estimate the cost of a SaaS you’ve got a lot of ongoing expenses you have to take into consideration.
+Not everybody is prepared for these numbers, and running this estimate can make the difference for your long-term success.

 Now you can plan for it accordingly.

-The items included in the long-term costs contain:
+The items included in the long-term costs for your SaaS will likely contain:

 - SaaS Build, Management, and Maintenance costs: This includes things like software, documentation, password management, time tracking, et cetera